jkcshea/ivmte/vignettes/intro.md

 the following would run the first regression only on observations with `x` less than or equal to 9, the second regression on the entire sample, and the third (TSLS) formula only on those observations that have `z` equal to 1 or 3.
+Similar to the `components` option, the `subset` option should be passed using the `l` function.

 ``` r
 args <- list(data = ivmteSimData,